mdgolammafuz/AeroCast/README.md

 ---

-## 13. GDPR / Data Protection Notes
+## 15. GDPR / Data Protection Notes

+> For EU / German deployments, see also **Section 16** on data residency and auditability.
+> This section focuses specifically on what happens the moment personal data enters the pipeline.

 This repository is built and tested against synthetic and public-weather–style data.
 In its current form it does not intend to process personal data.
 That said, the moment this pipeline is pointed at real operational streams that contain identifiers or anything user-related, the following applies.